mattlianje/zob/README.md

 do not support tls)

 The ZOB binary binary does not have a runtime config, and is (re)built as the `ZOBMASTER` sees fit.
-It uses an in process [SQLite](https://www.sqlite.org/index.html) database which persists to `<ZOB_DB_NAME>.db` at the root of the `ZOB_DIRECTORY` chosen by the `ZOBMASTER`.
+It uses an in-process [SQLite](https://www.sqlite.org/index.html) database which persists to `<ZOB_DB_NAME>.db` at the root of the `ZOB_DIRECTORY` chosen by the `ZOBMASTER`.
 The `ZOBMASTER` pseudonym is used as the <author> for zob typsetting programs.